Is it possible to stimulate your thyroid with certain exercises?

-I usually tell patients to do this by about 50% of whatever you are doing.
+I usually tell patients to do this by about 50% of whatever they are doing.

-Most of the patients who I tell this to tend to freak out and believe that they are going to gain weight as a result.
+Most of the patients who I recommend this to tend to freak out and believe that they are going to gain weight as a result.

 They are often surprised that they actually lose more weight by cutting back on their exercise!

 You can use your energy level as a gauge of how much you should be exercising (discussed above).

 As you cut back on exercising, and as you listen to your body, you should notice your energy level improve.

 In addition to cutting back on exercise, you may also want to add an adrenal supplement to help support your cortisol.

 Adrenal supplements which contain adrenal adaptogens are ideal for this type of situation.